STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 Variables are stored on the CMake cache.
 This is a file named ``CMakeCache.txt`` on the root of the build directory.
 Do not hand-edit it.

 Variables are listed here appending its type after a colon.
-It is correct to write the variable and the type on the CMake command line:
+You should write the variable and the type on the CMake command line:

 .. code-block:: bash